gilch/hissp/docs/glossary.rst

    special tag
-      One of the built-in unary `tagging token`\ s treated as a special case in the reader.
+      One of the built-in unary `tagging token`\ s treated as a special case in the `reader`.

    comment token
       An `object token` consisting of one or more lines,